BubbleXProject/SkinDect/README.md

 # Capstone Project

-This App "Skin Dect" we build to complete capstone project
+This App "SkinDect" we build to complete capstone project

 ![SkinDect](Logo/example.png)